You want smart political talk without the meltdowns?

 There's this disparity in sentencing, crack cocaine versus powder cocaine.

-All the experts I remember interviewing at the time just said that crack was that much more insidious and evil, a much harder drug, a much more concentrated level of the drug, but it was disproportionate, and as much as it tended to impact the black community more, and they reduced the sentencing together, and then he went after Jeff Sessions on the fact that he doesn't think people with the three strikes are out law ought to get it these pardons that Obama's been given out.
+And as much as it tended to impact the black community more, and they reduced the sentencing together, and then he went after Jeff Sessions on the fact that he doesn't think people with the three strikes are out law ought to get these pardons that Obama's been given out.

-Somehow that must be racist, and he highlighted one particular individual.
+And he highlighted one particular individual.

-Does it matter that black pastors are in Washington rallying for the attorney general nominee Jeff Sessions?
+Does it matter that black pastors are in Washington rallying for the Attorney General nominee Jeff Sessions?

 Apparently not to a lot of people.